Updated: Feb 10

-The Sparrow by Mary Doria Russell is a brilliantly written, stimulating novel, poignant, disturbing, and tragic.
-I’m not a science fiction fan and was hesitant about reading The Sparrow when it was chosen at our book club, however, from the very first page the book captivated my interest.
+The Sparrow by Mary Doria Russell is a brilliantly written, stimulating, poignant, disturbing, and tragic novel.
+I’m not a science fiction fan and was hesitant about reading The Sparrow when it was chosen by our book club; however, from the very first page, the book captivated my interest.
 The themes, structure, and characters are masterful, and the core premise of the novel deeply challenges your thinking.

 Although technically a sci-fi novel, I hesitate to classify The Sparrow as such and urge you to think of it primarily as a thought-provoking story recounting deadly misunderstandings, dangerous entitlement, and supreme naivety.

 After Earth receives radio telescope broadcasts of intricate and elegant singing emanating from a far planet, a private Jesuit mission is planned and sent to the planet Rakhat to meet with its unknown inhabitants.

 The story begins with the return from the mission of the emaciated, damaged, and vilified Jesuit priest and linguist Emilio Sandoz.
 From this point, the full tale of the expedition gradually unfolds as the author cleverly interweaves Sandoz’s return in 2059, with events beginning from 2019 on the discovery of the extra-terrestrial songs.

 Each step of the selection of the crew, preparation for the mission, and the occurrences on Rakhat alternates with the gradual revelations of the expedition’s ill-fated progress provided by the returned Emilio Sandoz.

 Sandoz's fellow Jesuit priest brilliantly summed up this fateful quest's lesson.